Peshtera: Geography

 Peshtera (461 m asl) is located in the foothills of the Rhodope Mountains, at 18 km from Pazardzhik and 38 km from Plovdiv and 125 km from the national capital Sofia.
+The river Stara reka, a right tributary of the Maritsa, flows through the town.

 The local climate is temperate and sudden temperature fluctuations are uncommon.
 Peshtera average annual temperature is 12.6 °C. Rainfall is relatively high – from 670 to 680 L/m2 year.

 Population

 The population of Peshtera includes several ethnic communities.
 Bulgarians are prevailing, but there are also Turks, Roma and Aromanians.
 The latter ones have established an Aromanian cultural organization in Peshtera and have their own cultural tradition in the town.
 The number of Roma in the municipality is approximately 4,000.
 Different ethnic groups in the town have always lived in harmony and tolerance.
 Peshtera presents an example of integration and understanding of all ethnic groups.

 History

 The first traces of human presence in the area date from the Neolithic.
 The Thracian tribe of the Bessi inhabited the area in Antiquity and the settlement in the Peshtera Valley emerged in the fourth century BC.

 The earliest piece of writing documenting the town's name dates from 1479, when Peshtera was part of the fief of a certain Mustafa in the Ottoman Empire.
 During the Bulgarian National Revival, many churches, bridges, fountains, schools and houses were built.
 The first secular school in Peshtera was opened in 1848, while the Nadezhda ('hope') community centre emerged in 1873.
 Many local residents took part in the armed struggle for the Liberation of Bulgaria.
 Peshtera was liberated during the Russo-Turkish War of 1877–78 on 6 January 1878.

 In 1876, the town had 800 households, of which 500 Bulgarian, 60 Aromanian and about 250 Turkish and Romani.
 The first official Bulgarian census in 1880 stated 758 households and 3,871 inhabitants, of which 2,618 Bulgarians, 856 Turks, 341 Greeks (mostly Aromanians counted as such), 53 Roma and a single Karakachan.
 Five years later, in 1885, Peshtera had a population of 4,704 and 876 households.